banner

 In this section, you’ll learn about the qualities that make a great trade show sales representative, the best tactics for keeping your staff focused on sales at the event, and the ideal strategy for ensuring your sales team hits its goals.

-Choose the best candidate for the job
+Choose the Best Candidate for the Job

 When you need to pick a representative to manage your company’s exhibit, it’s very tempting to go with your top-performing salesperson.
 Picking your sales reps based on their numbers, however, isn’t always the best idea.